House sends marriage equality bill to Biden’s desk

 The addition of the amendment required the House to take up the measure again on Thursday.

-Thomas’ statement — and seeing a landmark case overturned — set off alarm bells among Democrats, sparking fears that LGBTQ rights were in danger.
+Thomas’s statement — and seeing a landmark case overturned — set off alarm bells among Democrats that LGBTQ rights were in danger.

 The Respect for Marriage Act would require that states recognize same-sex marriages if the court were to overturn Obergefell, which would return the issue to the states.
 It does not, however, go as far as to mandate that states perform those marriages, which is required in the Supreme Court ruling.